 Always remember, there is no need to be nervous or fearful when hosting gluten-free guests.
 The key is to be diligent in your communication, planning, preparation and serving.

 Of course, if at any time you are in doubt about whether or not a food is 100% gluten free, never serve it to your guests.
-Their health is at stake, and no food is worth what a person with Celiac disease goes through when they consume gluten.
+Their health is at stake, and no food is worth what a person with celiac disease goes through when they consume gluten.

-Finally, keep in mind the following places sneaky gluten can hide:
+Also keep in mind the following places sneaky gluten can hide:

 - Condiments – while ketchup, mustard, hot sauce and mayonnaise are usually gluten free, dips, sauces and salad dressings often contain gluten.

 - Soy sauce (gluten-free soy sauce and tamari are available)

 - Bulk bin foods like dry beans, grains, nuts, seeds and dried fruits are likely to be cross-contaminated with gluten, so avoid these when preparing gluten free dishes.